CodeNow/blog/_posts/2016-03-27-the-versatility-of-docker-compose.md

   ...
 ```

-##### Option 2:

-Option number two is to use one Compose file per repo/service.
+**Option number two** is to use one Compose file per repo/service.
 In this case, each Compose file will build one corresponding service and use images for other services.

 ```yaml
 version: '2'